vidjil/vidjil/doc/vidjil-algo.md

   - `germline/mus-musculus.g`: Mus musculus (strains BALB/c and C57BL/6)
   - `germline/rattus-norvegicus.g`: Rattus norvegicus (strains BN/SsNHsdMCW and Sprague-Dawley)

-New `germline/*.g` presets for other species or for custom recombinations can be created, possibly referring to other `.fasta` files.
-Please contact us if you need help in configuring other germlines.

   - Recombinations can be filtered, such as in
     `-g germline/homo-sapiens.g:IGH` (only IGH, complete recombinations),
     `-g germline/homo-sapiens.g:IGH,IGH+` (only IGH, as well with incomplete recombinations)